 Well, the fact is that Dell has achieved those 19 quarters of growth through a commitment to innovation.
 Some of it you see very visibly in our product design – like the newest XPS 13 that’s thinner than half the width of your fingernail.

 But much of the innovation being talked about in our livestream from CES 2018 today is inside the systems.
 What you see is only the beginning of what you get.

-So let me share some of the cool new software solutions we’ve been building to meet your needs for mobility and entertainment.
+So let me share some of the cool new software solutions, such as Dell Cinema and Dell Mobile Connect, that we’ve been building to meet your needs for mobility and entertainment.

 To figure the future of our products, our engineers read the trends.
 Then build solutions that are going to meet the future needs of customers and be ahead of everybody else.